Gigas002/wau/README.md

 Wow Addon Updater

-A lightweight, native World of Warcraft addon manager: a CLI (`wau`) and a reusable library (`libwau`) that resolve, install, update, and track addons from several sources, backed by a local TOML lock file per profile.
+A lightweight, native World of Warcraft addon manager: that resolve, install, update, and track addons from several sources, backed by a local TOML lock file per profile.

 ## runtime dependencies